 Buffalo horns are stacked up the houses.
 This is also a sign of status and wealth.
 Buffalo are sacrificed during a funeral ceremony.
 One buffalo can cost up to $5000USD, and numerous are often sacrificed at just one funeral.
 A very wealthy family might sacrifice up to 25!
 Many families go into debt paying for funeral costs.
 It is a huge controversy whether so much money should be going towards ancient beliefs, when it could be put to other uses.

-More views of tongkonan as you ride along.
+More views of tongkonan houses everywhere you go!
+They are so beautiful.

 More stone graves too.